openneuropet/outreach/PET-Is-Wonderful2025/README.md

 # PiW 2025

-[PET is wonderful 2025 Meeting](https://petiswonderful.org/) was held from the 2nd to 4th July 2025
+The [PET is wonderful 2025 Meeting](https://petiswonderful.org/) was held from the 2nd to 4th July 2025.

 Two sessions of the educational part of the conference were presented by OpenNeuroPET members: